f5devcentral/f5-agility-labs-nginx/docs/class2/module3/lab/lab1.rst

       limit_req_zone=limit_me;
       limit_req_status 429;

-   The directives apply rate-limiting rule in this location context:
+   The directives above apply rate-limiting rules in this location context:

    -  ``limit_req`` - Applies the rate limiting class as defined the zone it references, at this location.
 In this case we enable the rate limiting class ``limit_me``
-   -  ``limit_conn_status`` - Sets the status code
+   -  ``limit_conn_status`` - Sets the status code when the rate limit is exceeded.
-      ``HTTP 429 "Too many requests"`` to return in response to rejected requests.
+      ``HTTP 429 "Too many requests"`` will be returned in response to rejected requests.

       **Note:** For more info on Limiting Access to Proxied HTTP Resources